-Women in Blue
+Courageous Women in Blue – Flint, Michigan

-Though still far behind their male counterparts, the number of women in the traditionally male dominated professions of policing and firefighting is growing each year.
+Though still far behind their male counterparts, the number of women in the traditionally male-dominated professions of policing and firefighting is growing each year.
 Courageous Woman Magazine was able to speak to four of these women and was impressed by their dedication to their jobs and love for their communities.

 For the past 14 years, Jennifer Sly has been a K-9 officer with the Port Huron Police department.
 She has been paired with her 7-year old partner Braddock since 2009.
 Jennifer grew up on a farm with a lot of animals and really likes dogs, so when the K-9 officer position camp up, Sly says, “it seemed like a natural move.”
 Jennifer says the best part of her job is when she and Braddock track down a bad guy.
 She likes to help people and enjoys locking up criminals and helping people who can’t help themselves.

-Kristal Fuqua is firefighter for the city of Flint Fire Department, a position she’s held for four and a half years.
+Kristal Fuqua is a firefighter for the city of Flint Fire Department, a position she’s held for four and a half years.
 Fuqua became interested in firefighting when she saw how hardworking, brave, and dedicated firefighters are.
 Fuqua says, “I saw an opportunity to become a big part of the community where I live.”
 Kristal says the best part of her job is being able to share her knowledge of fire safety with the citizens of Flint.

-Amy Rygwelski is a Apparatus Operator 2nd Driver for the City of Flint.
+Amy Rygwelski is an Apparatus Operator 2nd Driver for the City of Flint.
 Amy has been a firefighter since 2004.
 Being a firefighter has been a childhood dream of hers for as long as she could remember.
 Regarding her role as a firefighter, Amy says, “There are so many wonderful things about my job.
-Being able to respond to a call, knowing you are there to help someone in their most vulnerable, helpless and traumatic state is definitely a wonderful and rewarding feeling!”
+Being able to respond to a call, knowing you are there to help someone in their most vulnerable, helpless, and traumatic state is definitely a wonderful and rewarding feeling!”
 Amy also loves to share her love for the firefighting profession with children.
 “But most importantly,” she says, “I am living out my childhood dream!”